bbauska/W3Cx-3of5/README.md

 </details>

-<p>Here we use the CSS rule float:left for the &lt;section&gt; and the CSS rule float:right for the &lt;aside&gt;.
+<p>Here we use the CSS rule float:left for the &lt;section&gt; and the CSS rule float:right
+for the &lt;aside&gt;.
 When an element floats, it goes out of the normal flow of the HTML element.
-Then by default it floats to the edge of its parent; and its size depends on the elements it contains.
+Then by default it floats to the edge of its parent; and its size depends on the elements it contains.</p>
-In order to fill the whole horizontal space, we prefer here to "force the width" by setting the CSS width property with a percentage.
-We took width: 63% for the &lt;section&gt; on the left and width:30% for the &lt;aside&gt; on the right.
+<p>In order to fill the whole horizontal space, we prefer here to "force the width" by setting
+the CSS width property with a percentage.
+We took width: 63% for the &lt;section&gt; on the left and width:30% for the &lt;aside&gt; on the right.</p>

-You can look at the complete CSS code in the interactive example below (click on the CSS or HTML text in the menu bar below, or click "edit on codepen" to change the code and see the results):</p>
+<p>You can look at the complete CSS code in the interactive example below (click on the CSS
+or HTML text in the menu bar below, or click "edit on codepen" to change the code and see the results):</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~ 35. header with section float left and aside float right (56) ~~~~~~~~~~~~~~~~-->
 <p align="center">